-

 What liquidity requirements apply?
 Has your jurisdiction implemented the Basel III liquidity requirements, including regarding LCR and NSFR?

-Swedish banks are obliged to comply with and fulfil the LCR and NSFR Regulations which focus on how banks’ assets and liabilities mature in each of two given time buckets.
-The LCR Regulation is directly applicable in Sweden and fully replaces the SFSA´s regulation (FFFS 2012:6).
-Pursuant to these rules, there is a liquidity requirement of 100 per cent LCR, which means that a bank shall have enough liquid assets to handle real and simulated cash outflows during a stressed period of 30 days.
-Article 8.6 of the LCR Regulation sets a general requirement that the currency composition of the liquidity buffer must be in line with the net outflows per currency.
-If there is an imbalance in the relationship between the currency composition of the liquidity buffer and the net outflows in individual currencies, the SFSA may require a bank to limit the imbalance by setting limits on the percentage of liquid assets in a currency that a bank can credit to cover liquidity outflows in another currency.
+Compliance with the LCR and NSFR Regulations are required by Swedish banks with the primary focus being on how banks’ assets and liabilities mature in each of two determined time intervals.
+Pursuant to the LCR Regulation the liquidity requirement is 100 per cent LCR, meaning in practice that a bank shall have enough liquid assets to handle real and simulated cash outflows during a stressed period of 30 days.
+According to article 8.6 of the LCR Regulation, there is a general requirement that the currency composition of the liquidity buffer must be in line with the net outflows per currency.
+If an imbalance occurs in the relationship between the currency composition of the liquidity buffer and the net outflows in individual currencies, the SFSA may require a bank to limit the imbalance by setting limits on the percentage of liquid assets in a currency that a bank can credit to cover liquidity outflows in another currency.

 -